 Our attention was recently caught by a nice slide deck on the methods and tools for reproducible research in R. Among those, the talk mentions Guix, stating that it is “for professional, sensitive applications that require ultimate reproducibility”, which is “probably a bit overkill for Reproducible Research”.
-While we were flattered to see Guix suggested as good tool for reproducibility, the very notion that there’s a kind of “reproducibility” that is “ultimate” and, essentially, impractical, is something that left us wondering: What kind of reproducibility do scientists need, if not the “ultimate” kind?
+While we were flattered to see Guix suggested as a good tool for reproducibility, the very notion that there’s a kind of “reproducibility” that is “ultimate” and, essentially, impractical, is something that left us wondering: What kind of reproducibility do scientists need, if not the “ultimate” kind?
 Is “reproducibility” practical at all, or is it more of a horizon?

 In modern science, analysis is required to process data.
 When the data-flow is linear, such a process is easily represented by tools such as the standard Unix pipeline.
 However, this data-flow is often modeled by a directed graph: each processing node may have one or more inputs and the outputs may be directed to different processing nodes.
 This directed graph, mainly used in the fields of bioinformatics, medical imaging and astronomy, among many others, is called a workflow.